marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 We are going to give you the code for the `horello.Board.boardFromJSON` function to give you an idea on how it should work.

-You have to implement both `horello.List.listFromJSON` and `horello.Card.cardFromJSON` to receive objects from data.
+You have to implement both `horello.List.listFromJSON` and `horello.Card.cardFromJSON` to receive objects from data and turn them into List and Card objects.

 ### Verifying your work
 To be sure your code works, call both functions on your console this way:
 `horello.List.listFromJSON( {id: 123, name: "My List Name"} );` This one should return a list with the correct attributes.
 Calling `horello.Card.cardFromJSON( {id: 12, name: "My Card Name", description: "This is a desc", idList:"123"} )` on the console should return a card object to the console.
 The capture below shows both lines of code being called.

 ![Verifying 2](images/capture12.jpeg)